-RULE 241.19.
+RULE 251.19.
 FINDINGS OF FACT AND DECISION

 - (a) Hearing Board Opinion and Decision.
-Within sixty days after the hearing the Hearing Board shall prepare an opinion setting forth its findings of fact and its decision.
+Within sixty days after the hearing, the Hearing Board shall prepare an opinion setting forth its findings of fact and its decision.
 In preparing its decision, the Hearing Board shall take into consideration the respondent's prior disciplinary record, if any.
 The opinion shall be signed by each concurring member of the Hearing Board.
+Two members are required to make a decision.
 Members of the Hearing Board who dissent shall also sign the opinion, provided they indicate the basis of their dissent in the opinion. - (b) Decision of the Hearing Board.
-When it renders its decision, the Hearing Board shall: - (1) Determine that the complaint is not proved and enter an order dismissing the complaint; - (2) Enter an order imposing private admonition, public censure, a definite period of suspension, or disbarment, or transferring an attorney to disability inactive status; or - (3) Enter an order conditioned on the agreement of the attorney diverting the case to the alternatives to discipline program.
+When it renders its decision, the Hearing Board shall: - (1) Determine that the complaint is not proved and enter an order dismissing the complaint; - (2) Enter an order imposing private admonition, public censure, a definite period of suspension, or disbarment; or - (3) Enter an order conditioned on the agreement of the attorney diverting the case to the alternatives to discipline program.